 Spotted Owl, one of 10 owl species possible in Southeastern Arizona.
 Photo: Anthony Collerton

 Southeastern Arizona is one of North America’s great birdwatching destinations, particularly during mid-May when birdsong and breeding activity are at their peak.
 From the rich Sonoran Desert around Tucson to the lush cottonwood riparian habitat near Patagonia, the cool sycamore-lined canyons of the Huachuca Mountains, and the high-elevation forests of the Chiricahua Mountains, the region has remarkable natural beauty.
 Equally remarkable is the natural diversity one finds in this transition between the Rocky Mountains to the north and the Cordillera Occidental of Mexico to the south.
 We’ll visit virtually all the major birding locations and could encounter as many as 10 species of owl and 11 species of hummingbird, as well as most of the specialities restricted to this part of the Southwest.
-Although owls and nightjars will be a major emphasis of the tour, very late nights will not be necessary, as our accommodation are close to excellent nightbirding.
+Although owls and nightjars will be a major emphasis of the tour, very late nights will seldom be necessary, as our accommodation are close to excellent nightbirding.

 Day 1: Our trip begins with a meeting at 6pm in the lobby of our hotel in Tucson, Arizona. *For those arriving early, there will be a pre-meeting trip to Tucson’s Sweetwater Preserve departing our hotel at 3pm.
 Night in Tucson.

 Day 2: We’ll travel northeast of Tucson to the lower San Pedro River and Aravaipa Canyon.
 Passing through surprisingly lush Sonoran Desert we’ll search for Harris’s Hawk, Gilded Flicker, Black-tailed Gnatcatcher, Rufous-winged Sparrow, and Pyrrhuloxia on our way to the shady cottonwood-willow riparian habitat around Dudleyville, summer home to the southernmost Common Black-Hawks in Arizona.
 At this season riparian corridors are alive with bird activity, including large numbers of Lucy’s Warblers, Yellow-breasted Chats, and Hooded Orioles.
 We’ll also look for Mississippi Kite, which has an isolated breeding population in this area, and Zone-tailed Hawk.
 If weather conditions permit, we’ll travel slightly farther north for Gray Vireo, here at the southern limit of its breeding range in Arizona, and the sprightly and attractive Black-chinned Sparrow.
 We’re also likely to see riparian-favouring species such as Brown-crested and Ash-throated Flycatchers and Bell’s Vireo.
 In the afternoon we’ll return to Tucson, have an early dinner, and watch the sunset from the lovely desert landscapes of the Santa Catalina Mountains.
 In the waning moments of daylight we’ll scan for Lesser Nighthawks and listen for Elf Owls as they begin calling from the tall saguaros - the quintessential Sonoran Desert experience.
-Depending on the weather (and our energy level), we may drive further up the Mount Lemmon Highway for our first attempts to hear and hopefully see Western and Whiskered Screech-Owls, Flammulated Owl, and perhaps Northern Saw-whet Owl.
+Depending on the weather (and our energy level), we may drive further up the Mount Lemmon Highway for our first attempts to hear and hopefully see Western and Whiskered Screech-Owls, Flammulated Owl, and perhaps Northern Saw-whet Owl, which are occasional breeders in the highest part of the mountain.
 Night in Tucson.

 Day 3: We’ll return to Mount Lemmon, where we should be greeted by a cacophony of birdsong emanating from the lower oak-dominated canyons; the voices may include Acorn Woodpecker, Greater Pewee, Olive Warbler, Painted Redstart, and Black-headed Grosbeak.
 A bit higher on the mountain we’ll enter pine forest, where we’ll search for Western Bluebird, Pygmy Nuthatch, Mountain Chickadee, Buff-breasted Flycatcher, and possibly a migrant Townsend’s or Hermit Warbler.
 Higher still, we’ll arrive at a green canyon dominated by firs and maples where Red-faced Warbler is almost common.
-This is also a good area for such higher-elevation species as Cordilleran Flycatcher, Brown Creeper, and Orange-crowned Warbler.
+This is also a good area for such higher-elevation species as Cordilleran Flycatcher, Mountain Chickadee, Red-breasted Nuthatch, Brown Creeper, and Orange-crowned Warbler.
 After lunch we’ll travel to Madera Canyon, where the pine-oak forests and arrays of feeders should be filled with birds.
-We’ll take our time birding the lower and middle canyon, searching for Arizona Woodpecker, migrant flycatchers and warblers, and a host of glittering hummingbirds, including Magnificent.
+We’ll take our time birding the lower and middle canyon, searching for Arizona Woodpecker, migrant flycatchers and warblers, and a host of glittering hummingbirds, including Rivoli’s and Broad-billed.
 Night in Green Valley.

 Day 4: We’ll explore the remote border ranges of the Atascosa Highlands.
 We’ll stop in at Pena Blanca Lake, looking for nesting Canyon Wrens, Vermilion Flycatchers, and perhaps a surprise migrant or two tucked into the willows that line this picturesque lake before driving west into the Atascosa wilderness, not far from the Mexican border.
 A single dirt road skirts the south side of the Atascosa Highlands, passing several south-draining canyons that are the best place in North America to observe certain Mexican species.
 We may encounter Montezuma Quail along the drive, as well as the Southwest form of Eastern Bluebird, a candidate for species status, but our main focus will be California Gulch, a small steep-sided valley that empties into Mexico and is covered in short thornscrub.
 Here we’ll spend a few hours wandering along a dirt road, seeking border species like Black-capped Gnatcatcher, Northern Beardless-Tyrannulet, Varied Bunting, and the star of the show—Five-striped Sparrow, one of the most range-restricted bird species in the United States.
 After a picnic lunch we’ll finish the loop around Ruby Road, stopping at Arivaca Lake and the Amado Sewage Ponds to check for wayward waterbirds.
 In the late afternoon we’ll visit the agricultural fields and ponds east of Rio Rico, where we should have excellent comparison views of Western, Cassin’s, and Tropical Kingbirds and perhaps will see comical Black-bellied Whistling-Ducks or glimmering White-faced Ibis feeding in the shallow ponds.
 Night in Green Valley.